oniichanx/hyprv7/README.md

   <summary><strong> How to fix sddm wrong login on muit monitor? </strong></summary>

 ---
-- This is of turn off monitor input id to show sddm for 1 monitor
+- This is for turn off monitor input id to show sddm for 1 monitor

 ```
 sudo nano /usr/share/sddm/scripts/Xsetup